benmandrew/benmandrew.github.io/_posts/2021-06-30-coolsort-or-cache-access-pattern-optimisation.markdown

 <img src="{{ site.s3_path }}/coolsort/hierarchy.png" class="img-fluid" style="width: 50%; max-width: 1000px">

-A fundamental tradeoff of memory is that bigger memories are generally slower to access.
+A fundamental trade-off of memory is that bigger memories are generally slower to access.
 So while gigabytes and gigabytes of RAM are wonderful for storing lots of useful data, actually accessing that data is cripplingly slow, taking hundreds of CPU cycles.
 This in combination with the fact that practically all programs are constantly manipulating data means that we are being massively bottlenecked by memory access latency.

 # Caches